English

 Heart valves

 The heart beats faster and works harder when you are active.
 It beats more slowly and works less hard when you are resting.
-Your brain sends signals to the heart to meet the needs of your body.
+Your brain sends signals to the heart to meet the oxygen needs of your body.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.